HelmiHalmouch/MNIST_image_classification_by_TensorFlow/README.md

 *---------------Run------------*<br/>
 1- train the model
+then
+2- test the model on a input image

+using the following command

 python main.py

-2- test the model on a input image

-python test_model.py